-76. As set forth above, in many cases, TNG marketed its System/Program to chiropractors and dentists (although other service providers were also customers).
+- 76. As set forth above, in many cases, TNG marketed its System/Program to chiropractors and dentists (although other service providers were also customers).
 Typically, the initial introduction was through an advertisement or cold call touting the "no risk" nature of the product and guaranteeing new patients or a refund or rebate.
 The Today's Destiny salespeople and the Days reiterated these guarantees in person or over the telephone and in additional written marketing materials.
 In many instances, the Today's Destiny representative encouraged the Customer to contact "references" to confirm the benefits of the Program.
-Most of these references were actually on TNG's payroll.

-77. Following the Customer's decision to purchase the Program, a technician would arrive with the paperwork, which included a five-year "lease" with a Lender.
+Most of these references were actually on TNG's payroll. - 77.
+Following the Customer's decision to purchase the Program, a technician would arrive with the paperwork, which included a five-year "lease" with a Lender.
 The TNG representative rushed the Customer to sign the paperwork and refused the Customer the opportunity to review it carefully, usually claiming that the technician had to get back to the airport or mail the signed documents back to the home office.

-78. To operate the System/Program, the Customer was allegedly required to install extra telephone lines to help implement the equipment (basically, a desktop computer).
+If the Customer insisted on reviewing the paperwork, Max Day, Jr. would talk to the Customer over the phone and threaten to charge the Customer for the installer's airfare, the equipment and other items in an effort to pressure the Customer into signing under duress without first reviewing the documents. - 78.
+To operate the System/Program, the Customer was allegedly required to install extra telephone lines to help implement the equipment (basically, a desktop computer).
 In most cases, the equipment did not work as "guaranteed:" new patient or customer leads were not generated; "do not call" lists were not implemented; laws regarding the use of telemarketing devices were ignored; promises of the Customer's exclusive coverage in certain areas were broken; and other marketing services were not provided (or in cases where print advertisements were provided, TNG would print and mail coupons for free or discounted services from the Customer without the Customer's permission).
 The Customer received little or no support from TNG, and frequent Customer calls to TNG for assistance and relief were not returned.
 In those few instances in which TNG agreed to buy back the Program, it insisted on a \$5,000 "restocking" fee.
 Customers who returned the equipment typically received no refund or acknowledgement of any kind.